-The Company is obligated under an operating lease for its office premises with the following aggregate minimum lease payments to the Company's office lease effective April 1, 2017 through to March 31, 2022.
-The Company does have government requirements in work and/or taxes to maintain other claims held.
+The Company is obligated under an operating lease for its office premises with the following aggregate minimum lease payments effective April 1, 2017 through to March 31, 2022.
+The Company has government requirements in work and/or taxes to maintain claims held.
 The decision to keep or abandon such claims is not contractual but at the discretion of the Company.
-All other property option payments on the Company's projects have been assumed by third parties who are earning their interests in the projects.